ELECTRIC VEHICLE CHARGERS

 • Generate new revenue streams

-Fully charging even the largest battery in under an hour, DC fast chargers are ideal for on-the-go locations like petrol stations, motorway rest stops, and fleet depots.
-With a charging capacity of up to 350 kW, DC fast chargers take only minutes (vs. hours) to charge a vehicle (if an EV supports it).
-This gives your visitors just enough time to browse your location and spend more while they wait.
-After a quick stop, shop, and charge, your EV-driving customers can be on their way.
+Ideal for on-the-go locations like petrol stations and service stations, DC fast chargers take only minutes (vs. hours) to charge an EV.
+This gives visitors time to browse your location and spend more while they wait.

 • Be an early adopter and build brand loyalty